-- A seeding tool has to be set properly for a grower to achieve the target seeding depth and seed-to-soil contact for all seed rows.
+- A seeding tool has to be set properly to achieve the target seeding depth and seed-to-soil contact for all seed rows.

-- For uniform stand establishment under a wide A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc. of conditions, use equipment that will consistently place seed one to two centimetres (0.5 to one inch) deep.
+- For uniform stand establishment at your target plant density across a range of conditions, use equipment that will consistently place seed one to two centimetres (0.5 to one inch) deep.

 - Find a seeding speed that provides accurate seed placement for your drill.
 Ideal speed varies by the drill and by soil type, amount and type of crop residue, and moisture conditions.
 Seeding too fast will lead to variable seeding depth and, thus, variable emergence dates and crop uniformity as well as lower overall plant populations in some situations.

 - Make sure the fan speed is adequate to deliver seed and fertilizer as needed without plugging, but not so excessive that it physically damages seed which can lead to increased mortality.
 Proper fan speed is critical on double shoot openers to ensure proper separation of seed and fertilizer.
 Catch some samples at the opener to check for excessive seed cracking.